-Customers Agree These Are the Best Contouring Kits for Every Skillset
+Customers Agree: These Are the Most Flattering Contour Kits for Every Skillset

-Don't get me wrong—contouring is still in high demand, but the heavily shaded looks popular in 2014 are moving in a much more natural direction of late.
-The “new” contour trend, or should I say nontour trend, while similar to the old makeup phenomenon, still creates facial definition, but in a much subtler way.
+Don’t get me wrong—contouring is still in high demand, but the heavily shaded looks popular in 2014 are moving in a much more natural direction as of late.
+The “new” contour trend, or should I say nontour trend, while similar to the old makeup phenomenon, still creates facial definition, but in a much more subtle way.
 So how do we go about shading our faces to play up our natural features instead of covering them up?
-Blend, blend, blend… and then blend some more—and if that doesn’t work, find the perfect contour kit for your skin type and tone.
+Blend, blend, blend… and then blend some more—and if that doesn’t work, find the best contour kit for your skin type and tone.

 Kat Von D Shade + Light Contour Palette ($46)